 Commenting on Dumile’s enduring legacy and contribution to African contemporary art, Bill Ainslie (1934-1989), an artist, teacher and humanitarian who played a significant role in Dumile’s life said;

-“Dumile took the raw material of his life in Soweto and translated it to work in a manner which revealed a capacity to face unflinchingly the most frightening extremities of human desperation and cruelty without spilling over into sentimentality or overblown expressionism.
+“Dumile took the raw material of his life in Soweto and translated it to work in a manner which revealed a capacity to face the most frightening extremities of human desperation and cruelty unflinchingly without spilling over into sentimentality or overblown expressionism.
 His originality led to a new style of drawing in South Africa…”

 Dumile Feni was a gifted sculptor, a superlative draftsman, an exceptional painter, a deep and precise thinker, a sensitive observer, an innovator and a great individual peerlessly standing out in the history of contemporary art.
-All his experiences, and all his emotions, he brought into his work.
-However, unlike many artists, Dumile never exploited his own sensations immediately, he allowed them to brew organically within and with perspicacity, immortalizing them in his work.
+All his experiences, and all his emotions, he brought into his work; however, unlike many artists, Dumile never exploited his own sensations immediately.
+He allowed them to brew organically within and with perspicacity, immortalizing them in his work.

 TO READ DUMILE FENI'S BIOGRAPHY AND INVENTORY OF EXHIBITIONS, AS WELL AS VIEW DISTINGUISHED WORKS, PLEASE VISIT: